gobbyo/IoT/docs/tutorial-uploaddevicefile.md

     New-AzResourceGroupDeployment -ResourceGroupName $resourceGroupName -storeacctname  $storename -TemplateFile "c:\repos\various\arm\store.json"
     ```

-1. [todo] Verify in the Azure Portal that the storage account has been created
 1. Find the storage account key and create a new "mydevicefiles" container

     ```powershell